Vonage/vonage-dotnet-sdk/README.md

 ## Configuration

+### Setup
 To setup the configuration of the Vonage Client you can do one of the following.

+### Provide credentials
-* Create a Vonage Client instance and pass in credentials in the constructor - this will only affect the security credentials (Api Key, Api Secret, Signing Secret, Signing Method Private Key, App Id)
+Create a Vonage Client instance and pass in credentials in the constructor - this will only affect the security credentials (Api Key, Api Secret, Signing Secret, Signing Method Private Key, App Id)

 ```csharp
 var credentials = Credentials.FromApiKeyAndSecret(